 You can either upgrade your existing hosting server by paying the additional fees or completely shift to a new server with better bandwidth.

 Let’s assume that your website is currently running on shared hosting.
 Now your hosting provider might have multiple server plans with higher bandwidth.
-So, you can either upgrade your plan accordingly or shift to a different web hosting plan, such as VPS hosting or dedicated hosting.
+So, you can either upgrade your plan accordingly or shift to a different web hosting plan, such as VPS server hosting or dedicated hosting.

 Now that we have given you an overview of what happens when you exceed your bandwidth.
 The next step is to guide you through optimizing bandwidth usage.